Tales of Old Siam

 Day 9-10 - Bangkok

-- Perhaps visit some of Bangkok’s most famous sights, including the Grand Palace and Emerald Buddha
+- Visit some of Bangkok’s most famous sights, including the Grand Palace and Wat Pho - the Temple of the Reclining Buddha

 - Shop for bargains, eat in exotic restaurants and perhaps hit some bars or nightclubs